U.S. Cities to Visit This Fall

 Photo by Joe Thomas

 Once summer’s humidity tapers off, autumn in Charleston brings mild highs of 76 degrees to lows of just 58 degrees with plenty of sun and clear skies.
-Take advantage of the idyllic weather by visiting annual festivals like the MOJA Arts Festival (September 30 to October 10) and Charleston Beer Week (October 29 to November 7).
-If it does rain, head indoors to the Romare Bearden: Abstraction exhibit that opens at the Gibbes Museum of Art on October 15.
+Take advantage of the idyllic weather by visiting annual festivals like the MOJA Arts Festival and Charleston Beer Week.
+If it does rain, head indoors to the Gibbes Museum of Art.

-Of course, Charleston is never lacking for exciting new restaurants and stylish hotels.
-Keep those summer vibes going with poolside cocktails at Little Palm at the Ryder hotel, which opened on King Street earlier in 2021.
-The Loutrel, a 50-room boutique hotel in the French Quarter, and Brasserie la Banque, a new French brasserie from James Beard Award–nominated restaurateur Steve Palmer, are two of Charleston’s most highly anticipated openings this fall.
+Charleston is never lacking for exciting new restaurants and stylish hotels.
+Keep those summer vibes going with poolside cocktails at Little Palm at the Ryder Hotel, which opened on King Street in 2021.
+The Loutrel, a 50-room boutique hotel in the French Quarter, and Brasserie la Banque, a French brasserie from James Beard Award–nominated restaurateur Steve Palmer, are two of Charleston’s most popular spots.

 Photo by Joe Hendrickson/Shutterstock

-A city well-known for its production of a classic American spirit— bourbon—is ready for visitors to discover another integral part of the metropolis: its people.
-This fall, Louisville has several museums, exhibitions, and initiatives that will highlight the incredible stories of Black Americans who helped shape the city.
-The Muhammad Ali Center in downtown Louisville is a cultural attraction celebrating the legacy of the late boxing legend who planted roots in the city, not only through the story of his own life but also with rotating temporary exhibits like Truth Be Told: The Policies That Impacted Black Lives (through February 27, 2022).
+A city well-known for its production of a classic American spirit—bourbon—is ready for visitors to discover another integral part of the metropolis: its people.
+Louisville has several museums, exhibitions, and initiatives that highlight the incredible stories of Black Americans who helped shape the city.
+The Muhammad Ali Center in downtown Louisville is a cultural attraction celebrating the legacy of the late boxing legend who planted roots in the city, not only through the story of his life but also with rotating temporary exhibits like We Don’t Wither, a collection of work from local women focused on the meeting point of activism and art.

-Earlier this year, Louisville unveiled a Black Heritage tours initiative called the Unfiltered Truth Collection.
+In 2021, Louisville launched a Black Heritage tour initiative called the Unfiltered Truth Collection.
 Using costumed actors, these immersive experiences bring visitors face to face with Black Americans who worked to make Bourbon City the thriving metro it is today.
-Notable experiences include the African American Experience Through Bourbon; the Ideal Bartender Experience spotlights Tom Bullock—the first Black American to publish a cocktail book, and takes visitors to a whiskey and cocktail tasting at a secret speakeasy.
-During the Proud of My Calling: An African American Experience in the Kentucky Derby, you’ll learn about the highs and lows that race horsing brought Black Americans on the racetrack.
-The tours retell the stories in an interactive and engaging way, while educating guests about the victories won.
-After all, the only way we truly come together as a nation is to first educate ourselves on everyone’s history and past.
+Notable experiences include the Black Americans in Bourbon tour at the Frazier History Museum and the Ideal Bartender Experience, which spotlights Tom Bullock—the first Black American to publish a cocktail book—and takes visitors to a whiskey and cocktail tasting at a secret speakeasy.
+During the Proud of My Calling: An African American Experience in the Kentucky Derby exhibit, you’ll learn about the highs and lows that race horsing brought Black Americans on the racetrack.

 Photo by Shutterstock

-San Antonio consistently ranks among the most popular tourist destinations in Texas, and fall is a great time to discover the city with fewer crowds and cooler, more comfortable weather.
-The city will be hosting a free, two-day Día de los Muertos festival October 23–24, complete with an altar contest, procession, live poetry, and music.
-The season will also be the last time to catch the Frida Kahlo Oasis exhibition at the San Antonio Botanical Garden, an exploration of the artist’s connection to nature and vegetation.
-Taking place now through November 2, the exhibit features a reproduction of Kahlo’s Casa Azul as well as artifacts from her Casa Azul garden.
+San Antonio consistently ranks among the most popular tourist destinations in Texas, and fall is an ideal time to discover the city with fewer crowds and cooler, more comfortable weather.
+The city hosts a free, two-day Día de los Muertos festival complete with an altar contest, procession, live poetry, and music.

 For a unique art experience, visit Hopscotch in downtown San Antonio, a 20,000-square-foot art gallery that features a rotating roster of interactive installations.
 The space also houses a bar and lounge area, a gift shop, food trucks, and a patio with live music overlooking Travis Park.